Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 telling you what your favorite class will be.

-The squires had noticed a single skeleton, destroyed it, and -- you hoped the squire who made the decision wouldn't get in trouble for it -- followed its trail to make sure there weren't any more.
+The squires had noticed a single skeleton, destroyed it, and -- you hope the squire who made the decision wouldn't get in trouble for it -- followed its trail to make sure there weren't any more.
 There must have been, if they had to call for help, but you can't make any sense of the story after the page entered the crypt.
 Badsmith sends the page to